hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/ProtocolSchema.md

 <dt>Response:  CreateResponse
 </dl>

-Request creation of a new service account.
+Request creation of a new service account or group.

 Attempt